jupyter/nbconvert/docs/source/execute_api.rst

     jupyter nbconvert --to notebook --execute mynotebook.ipynb

-In this section we will (mostly) illustrate how to use the Python API interface.
+This section will illustrate the Python API interface.

 A Quick example
 ---------------